the question is: who made this and why?

 I spent my first 24 years in the fine state of Wisconsin.
 I grew up a city kid, walking to school in Milwaukee.
 At my home state’s flagship university in Madison, I learned much about graphic design, politics, how to have a social life, and how to properly imbibe various kinds of intoxicating beverages (via trial and error).
 I learned enough about politics to swear it off as a possible career, and enough about graphic design to get a decent job.

-In 1999, for some reason, I left that perfectly good job, apartment, and group of friends behind and spent three cold years in Minnesota.
-(Okay, I moved there for a girl.)
-There, I had my first canvassing job and my first and maybe only government job.
+In 1999, I left that perfectly good job, apartment, and group of friends behind and spent three cold years in Minnesota.
+It was a learning experience.
+There, I had my first canvassing job and my first (non-student) government job.
 In August 2002, I left that perfectly good job behind and moved to California.
-(That second rash act, at least, was the end of that pattern and not the beginning.)

-Listening to music (both live and recorded) and slowly learning to play guitar (left-handed) also rank high on my list of hobbies.
+Listening to music (both live and recorded) and poorly playing guitar (left-handed) also rank high on my list of hobbies.
 I have to say I like TV — good TV, mostly.
-I have dabbled with the idea of writing, if not the practice.
+I think about writing and other creative pursuits a lot more than I actually… pursue them.
 My favorite expensive hobby is traveling; I’ve been everywhere, man.
 Not really, but I’ve been out of the country a couple times.

 I ride trains, buses, and two-wheeled conveyances.
 I am a skilled but infrequent operator of motor vehicles, so long as they don’t require me to do something so obsolete as to manually shift gears.
 In the summer of 2003, I sold the 1.7-ton monster in which I moved myself to the west coast.
-(I have seldom looked back in regret at that transaction.)
-In return, I received the euphoria of being debt-free (for at least a little while).
+(I have virtually never looked back in regret at that transaction.)
+In return, I received the euphoria of being debt-free.

 - Hometown: Milwaukee, Wisconsin, also home of the second-largest four-faced clock tower in the world.